paljs/docs/src/pages/plugins/select.md

 }
 ```

-Will do same GraphQL query :
+When we do the same query:

 ```graphql
 {